-In this section, we study the following class of nonlinear scalar delay equations suggested by M.C.~Mackey and L.~Glass \cite{MackeyGlass1977} as a model for certain physiological processes.
-It is described as
+In this section, we study the following class of nonlinear scalar delay equations suggested by Mackey and Glass in \cite{MackeyGlass1977} as a model for certain physiological processes:

-where $\tau, \beta,\gamma >0$ and $\kappa > 1$ are real parameters.
-From the physiological perspective, one is interested in the dynamics of \eqref{EQ: MackeyGlassExample} in the positive cone.
-However, for global analysis it is convenient to consider the system in the entire space.
+where $\tau, \beta,\gamma > 0$, and $\kappa > 1$ are real parameters.
+From the physiological perspective, one is interested in the dynamics of \eqref{EQ: MackeyGlassExample} in the cone of positive functions.
+However, for global analysis, it is convenient to consider the system in the entire space.